 Benefit 2: Many Types of Listings Included

-Another benefit of a CMA for determining your property value in Los Angeles consists in the fact that it canvasses many types of listings.
+Another benefit of a CMA for determining your property value in Riverside consists in the fact that it canvasses many types of listings.
 This way, nothing is left out of the reckoning in determining value.
 For example:

 - Pending Listings – These are listings for which a sales contract has been inked, but the sale has not been closed.
 These can indicate the direction or the market.